-Freeform smoky quartz cabochon with iron oxide inclusions, 25 × 14 × 8 mm.
-The translucent smoky base and the red-orange specks of oxidized iron create an abstract mineral landscape: layers of earthy tones that shift with the angle of light.
-The back retains a natural cavity from the original fragment.
-Hand-carved in our lapidary workshop.
+Freeform cabochon of smoky quartz with iron oxide inclusions, 25 × 14 × 8 mm.
+The translucent smoky base and the red-orange specks of oxidized iron create an abstract mineral landscape: layers of earthy tones that shift with the angle of the light.

 | Mineral |